magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 <!--- MC-41981-->

-*  Shoppers can now successfully re-order an existing order that contains a product with the combination of custom options of type file and type dropdown from both the storefront and Admins.
+*  Shoppers can now successfully re-order an existing order that contains a product with the combination of custom options of type file and type dropdown from both the storefront and Admin.
 Previously, {{ site.data.var.ee }} threw an error and did not process the re-order.

 <!--- MC-42746-->